anykeyh/rails_db_views/README.md

 ```
 # Changelog

-0.3 - fix rails version to be sble to use with rails 4+ (?).
-I'm still confused with the dependencies management with gems.
+0.3 - fix rails version to be able to use with rails >4.

 # Licensing